 Africa has continued to produce lots of great and remarkable leaders.
 Many of them have come and gone but their memories live on.
 However, a lot of these great men and women of African descent handling public positions are still here with us, waxing strong in their various leadership positions.
-We cannot help but make mention of as well as laud them.
+We cannot help but make mention of as well as laud these influential African leaders.
 According to the New African Magazine, influence in this context is not only on the positive aspect but also on the negative.

-These heroes and heroines have in one way or the other lent Africa greater prominence through their various remarkable moves and achievements which have either moved Africa forwards or backwards.
+These heroes and heroines (or villains) have in one way or the other lent Africa greater prominence through their various remarkable moves and achievements which have either moved Africa forwards or backwards.
 But never mind, a greater number of them are worthy of commendation as their heroic acts promoted Africa’s well-being in tremendous ways.

 1. Abdel Fattah El-sisi – Egyptian President

 Abdel Fattah Saeed Hussein Khalil El-Sisi, born 19 November 1954 is the sixth and current President of Egypt, and has been in office since June 8, 2014.
 He resigned from the military on 26th March 2014 in order to run for the post of the president.
 Among other remarkable achievements is Abdel’s fight against terrorism that threatens the security and stability of the Arab region.
 He succeeded in stopping the eruption of a civil war in Egypt after the ouster of former president Mohamed Morsi.
 The new Egyptian president is driving forward the much-needed economic reforms in the country and is seen by the West as a moderate force in the region.
 He also came 51st in Forbes 2014 list of World’s Most Outstanding Individuals.